lorry2018/minimajs/README.md

 The Minima is a plugin framework container.
 We need to create a plugin framework instance and start it.

 ![image](https://github.com/lorry2018/minimajs/blob/master/docs/imgs/index.png)

+Below is the code to create a Minima instance and start it.

 ```js
 import { Minima } from 'minimajs';